AnujAcharjee/Stock-Rush-CLI/README.md

-# CLI-StockTrader
+# Stock Rush CLI

-**CLI-StockTrader** is a command-line-based stock trading simulation game where users can place buy and sell orders, manage stock portfolios, and view order books in real time.
+**Stock Rush CLI** is a command-line-based stock trading simulation game where users can place buy and sell orders, manage stock portfolios, and view order books in real time.
 It simulates the functionality of a stock market using simple commands for creating users, placing orders, and viewing stock-related data.

 ## Features